Hafsa-Iqbal/LiDAR_Anomaly_Detection/README.txt

 3- Run "TransferLearning.m" to provide initial information of our data to the network using transfer learning

-4- Run "FeatureExtractioniCAB.m" to get the features of the testing data
+4- Run "FeatureExtractioniCAB.m" to get the features of the training and testing data

+5- Run "LSTM.m" to compute the prediction